-Xojo Windows Declare Version 2.1 has just been finished with more examples, more constants, more data, more explanations, updates from ANSI to Unicode, all Windows 10 compatible, both 32-bit and 64-bit compatible, and updated to Xojo 2017 r1.1.
-Version 1.x of the Declares book has been impressive and has had many updates for programmers.
-With the release of Xojo 64-bit debugger coming soon, the declares also needed updating.
+Xojo Windows Declare Version 3.2 has just been finished with more examples, more constants, more data, more explanations, updates from ANSI to Unicode, all Windows 10 compatible, both 32-bit and 64-bit compatible, and updated to Xojo 2019 r1.

 Xojo provides a RAD (Rapid Application Development) environment because it protects the user from the Operating System.
 Xojo has many helpful functions, and declares add to this existing toolbox.

 Tapping into the Operating System directly with Declares opens up almost all of the options available for a program - but you are also out of the protection of the safe IDE (Integrated Development Environment) of Xojo.
 With the ability to change anything with the program or operating system, improper code also provides the ability of a crash.
 This is written for intermediate and advanced programmers of Xojo.